What Is a Dental Sealant?

 How Long Do Sealants Last?

 As long as the resin remains intact the chewing surface is protected from decay.
 Sealants hold up well under the force of normal chewing.
-They usually last several years before reapplication is needed.
+They usually last several years before a reapplication is needed.
 The dentist checks the condition of the sealants during a checkup.

 Can Sealants Protect Against All Tooth Decay?